darumor/traffic-lights-simulator/README.md

 * Roads and crossings are defined as directed graph data structure.
 * Individual cars etc. each have entry points and exit points.
 * Path finding algorithm is used to find correct path through the crossing

+## Things to optimize
+* maximize total throughput of the crossing (all traffic)
+* minimize total waiting time
+* minimize waiting time of an individual
+* equalize waiting time of individuals
+* minimize light changing overhead
+* prevent starvation of any route
+* prepare for sensor malfunction

+## Random thoughts